Are Charter Buses Safe? The Question Answered

 Charter bus companies are also required to maintain their fleet of vehicles at all times, which means that repairs must be taken care of immediately and documented for the FMCSA.
 Every charter bus also requires an annual inspection that must be performed by qualified inspectors that fully understand the FMCSA standards, including tools, methods, and procedures.

-When it comes to group events safety, Metropolitan Shuttle is a leading charter reservation company with a top-rated safety record.
+When it comes to group events safety, Metropolitan Shuttle is a leading charter reservation company.
 Don’t take any chances with your friends, family, and colleagues and reserve a charter bus, the safe and easy way to transport large groups to your next event.